Pupil premium is a grant allocated to schools to support socially disadvantaged pupils.

 Who qualifies for pupil premium?

 The School receives pupil premium funding based on the number of children who are eligible for free school meals, even if they do not wish to take up the offer.
 All Infant children automatically qualify for as free school meal, but we do not receive pupil premium funding for all of them.
-The more pupils who are eligible for a free school meal for one of the reasons below the more funding Beauclerc Nursery and Infant School will receive.
+The more pupils who are eligible for a free school meal for one of the reasons below the more funding Chennestone Primary School will receive.

 Families in receipt of the following benefits, may be eligible for free school meals: